a6e6s/todo-projects/Step-by-Step Implementation Prompts.md

-# 🚀 ZenFlow Pro: Collaborative Kanban Engine
+# 🚀 FluxFlow Pro: Collaborative Kanban Engine

-ZenFlow Pro is a minimalist yet powerful project management workspace designed to bridge the gap between high-level project strategy and granular task execution.
+FluxFlow Pro is a minimalist yet powerful project management workspace designed to bridge the gap between high-level project strategy and granular task execution.
 Built with the **TALL Stack**, it emphasizes fluid motion, glassmorphic design, and high-utility "power user" features.

 ---